José Maurício Nunes Garcia: Infancy and youth

-On September 22, 1767, in a humble house at Rua da Vala, in Rio de Janeiro, a boy was born to parents, both of whom were biracial, Victória Maria da Cruz and the tailor Apolinário Nunes Garcia.
+On September 22, 1767, in a house at Rua da Vala, in Rio de Janeiro, a boy was born to parents, both of whom were biracial, Victória Maria da Cruz and the tailor Apolinário Nunes Garcia.
 Victória was born in the city of Mariana, in the province of Minas Gerais, and Apolinário, in Ilha do Governador (Governor's Island), near the city of Rio de Janeiro.
 Victória's mother was Joana Gonçalves, slave of Simão Gonçalves, and Apolinário was the son of Ana Correa do Desterro, slave of the parish Apolinário Nunes Garcia.
 Their baptism documents have no record of their fathers' names, evidence they were both their masters' children.
 Victoria and Apolinário married in 1762.
 The boy, who had been born on St Maurice's day, was baptized José Mauricio Nunes Garcia, on December 20, 1767, in the city's cathedral, now the Church of Nossa Senhora do Rosário.

 An aunt, whose name is not known, lived with the family.
 After Apolinário's death in 1773, she and Victória raised Nunes Garcia and, when his precocious musical talent was detected, succeeded to contract, not without sacrifice, Salvador José de Almeida e Faria to teach him music.
 Faria had been educated in the musical style of Minas Gerais in the 18th century, and made his career there.
 This style is present in Nunes Garcia's early compositions.

 To complete his musical education, he probably joined the cathedral's boys choir as a soprano.
 The choir's members were students of the Seminário de São Joaquim, now the Pedro II School, where they learned to read music, Greek and Latin.
 According to Manuel de Araújo Porto Alegre, one of Nunes Garcia's early biographers, the young boy had "a beautiful voice and a sharp musical memory", "reproduced everything he heard", and "created his own melodies and played the harpsichord and the guitar without ever have learned to".

 In 1779, at twelve, Nunes Garcia began to teach music.
 Since he never had a piano or a harpsichord, he exercised on the keyboard by teaching society ladies in their homes.
 He learned to play the organ later, when he was already a priest, assisted by some good organists in the churches.
 He completed his education in the Royal Classes, public lectures in history, geography, Latin grammar, philosophy and rhetoric.